Assam Movement: Political Demography of Assam

 The British dismantled the older Ahom system, made Bengali the official language (Assamese was restored in 1874), and placed Hindu Bengalis in colonial administrative positions.
-By 1891 one-fourth the population of Assam was of migrant origin.
+By 1891 one-fourth of the population of Assam was of migrant origin.
 Assamese nationalism, which grew by the beginning of the 20th century, began to look at both the Hindu Bengalis as well as the British as alien rulers.
 The emerging Assamese literate class aspired to the same positions as those enjoyed by the Bengali Hindus, mostly from Sylhet.

-The Bengal Muslims, who came in mainly from Mymensingh, were cultivators who occupied flood plains and cleared forests.
+The Bengali Muslims, who came in mainly from Mymensingh, were cultivators who occupied flood plains and cleared forests.
 They were not in conflict with the Assamese and did not align with the Bengali Hindus.
 In fact the Assamese elite encouraged their settlement.
-In the post-partition period as Assamese nationalists tried to dismantle Bengali Hindu dominance from the colonial period the tea garden labourers as well as the Muslim Bengalis supported them.
+In the post-partition period as Assamese nationalists tried to dismantle Bengali Hindu dominance from the colonial period, the tea garden labourers as well as the Muslim Bengalis supported them.
 Ever mindful of being the neighbour of the populous and culturally dominant Bengali people, the Assamese were alarmed that immigration not only had continued illegally in the post-independence period but that illegal immigrants were being included in electoral rolls.

 Cross-border immigration

-Immigration from East Bengal to Assam became cross-border in character following Partition of India—the 1951 census records 274,000 refugees between 1947 and 1951, most of who are estimated to be Hindu Bengalis.
-On the basis of natural growth rate, it was estimated that the immigrants numbered 221,000 between 1951 and 1961.
+Immigration from East Bengal to Assam became cross-border in character following the Partition of India—the 1951 census records 274,000 refugees between 1947 and 1951, most of who are estimated to be Hindu Bengalis.
+On the basis of a natural growth rate, it was estimated that the immigrants numbered 221,000 between 1951 and 1961.
 In 1971, the surplus over the natural growth was 424,000 and the estimated illegal immigrants from 1971 to 1981 was 1.8 million.

 Immigration of Muslims from East Pakistan continued—though they declared India as the birth country and Assamese as their language, they recorded their religion correctly.
-As the immigration issue was growing the immigrant Muslims from Bengal supported the Assamese—by accepting the Assamese language, supporting the official language act in contrast to the Bengali Hindus who opposed it, and casting their votes for the Congress.
+As the immigration issue was growing the immigrant Muslims from Bengal supported the Assamese language movement—by accepting the Assamese language, supporting the official language act in contrast to the Bengali Hindus who opposed it, and casting their votes for the Congress.